 I’ve recommended science fiction webcomics.
-I’ve recommended fantasy and supernatural webcomics.
-(Missed those posts?
-Here they are.)
+I’ve also recommended fantasy webcomics.
 Now I’m recommending webcomics that combine them!
 Magic + tech = webcomics that I adore.
 Hope you find something new to read from this list.

 Some of these comics may be on hiatus or abandoned.
 I don’t remove webcomics from my posts for that reason, though, because some people don’t mind reading a comic without an end, and also, sometimes creators come back to webcomics after extended absences.

 Antimony Carter begins her school year at boarding school Gunnerkrigg Court to find it’s far more than a normal British school.
 Robots, ghosts, dragons, demons, gods, conspiracies… and she still has to attend class.
 Siddell is great at creepy atmosphere, and I quickly bonded with Antimony.
 Now that we’re four volumes into the paperback version of the series, I have way too many characters as favorites, and I love the uneasy feeling of never quite knowing what new strange discovery is going to happen next.

 What it’s about: “Metacarpolis is a comic I am doing!
 It is comedy and action with a touch of fantasy and sci-fi.
 I really detest plot summaries so I’m not going to do one!”